Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 Key Features And Benefits of Opting for a Long Tenure Personal Loan

-Eligibility Criteria for Long Term Personal Loans
+Eligibility Criteria for Long-Term Personal Loans

-• Income: Minimum monthly income requirements usually start at ₹20,000–₹25,000, depending on the city of residence.
+• Income: Minimum monthly income requirements usually start at Rs 15,000, depending on the city of residence.

-Step-by-Step Long Term Personal Loans Application Process
+Step-by-Step Long-Term Personal Loans Application Process

 1. Assess Your Need: Determine the exact amount required and use an EMI calculator to test different tenures.

-In India, the personal loan maximum tenure typically ranges from 5 to 7 years (60 to 84 months), depending on the lender's internal credit policy and the borrower’s profile.
+In India, the Personal Loan maximum tenure typically ranges from 5 to 7 years (60 to 84 months), depending on the lender's internal credit policy and the borrower’s profile.

 Generally, tenure cannot be changed once the agreement is signed.
 However, under RBI’s 2024-25 circular on Reset of Floating Interest Rates, borrowers may have the option to switch between EMI levels or tenures during interest rate resets, subject to lender terms.